Skip to main content

 The funding available to you depends upon various factors such as age, course, household income and other government funding you are currently in receipt of.

-We also offer multiple bursaries for particular groups of students, coming to the College.
+We also offer multiple bursaries for particular groups of students, coming to the college.

-You will be able to choose the relevant option when applying online.
+You’ll be able to choose the relevant option when applying online.

 For 16-18 year old students